inferno-framework/davinci-pdex-test-kit/lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md

 ### Quick Start

-For Inferno to simulate a server that returns a matching patient and responds to requests for that patient's data using FHIR read and search APIs or the $export operation, Inferno only needs to be able to identify when requests come from the client under test.
+For Inferno to simulate a server that returns a matching patient and responds to requests for that patient's data using FHIR read and search APIs, Inferno only needs to be able to identify when requests come from the client under test.
 Inferno piggybacks on the request authentication for this purpose.
 Testers must provide a bearer access token that will be provided within the `Authentication` header (`Bearer <token>`) on all requests made to Inferno endpoints during the test.
 Inferno uses this information to associate the message with the test session and determine how to respond.
 How the token provided to Inferno is generated is up to the tester.

 Note: authentication options for these tests have not been finalized and are subject to change as the requirements in the PDex IG evolve.
 If the implemented approach prevents you from using